pippipincs/NAND-to-System/README.md

-# NAND-to-System: A First-Principle Computer Build
+# NAND-to-Computer: A First-Principle Computer Build

   This project implements the hardware layers of a computer, following the Nand2Tetris(https://www.nand2tetris.org/) course.
 Starting from a single NAND gate, each chapter builds on the last — culminating in
      a fully functional computer.